Olical/bastion/README.md

 }
 ```

 Oh, we're done.
 This is a mixin, there aren't many right now but they're really handy.
+Here's what is currently available and what you need to `npm install --save-dev` for them to work.

  * webpack
-  * `react` - Hot reloading for [React][] applications.
+  * `react` - `react react-hot-loader`
-  * `elm` - Seamless compilation on import from JavaScript and hot module reloading for the awesome [Elm][] language.
+  * `elm` - `elm-webpack-loader elm-hot-loader`

 The configuration functions are passed two arguments.